learnk8s/learnk8s.io/src/advancedKubectl/content.md

 web-ui-6db964458-8pdw4
 ~~~

-This displays a single column with the names of all Pods.
+Here, the output consists of a single column displaying the names of all Pods.

-The expression that selects the Pod names is `metadata.name`.
+The expression selecting the Pod names is `metadata.name`.
 The reason for this is that the name of a Pod is defined in the `name` field of the `metadata` field of a Pod resource (you can look this up in the [API reference](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/#pod-v1-core) or with `kubectl explain pod.metadata.name`).

-Now, imagine you want to add an additonal column to the output, for example, one that shows the node that each Pod is running on.
-To do so, just add an additional column specification:
+Now, imagine you want to add an additonal column to the output, for example, showing the node that each Pod is running on.
+To do so, you can just add an appropriate column specification to the custom columns option:

 ~~~bash
 $ kubectl get pods -o custom-columns='NAME:metadata.name,NODE:spec.nodeName'